 An attic bedroom (or home office or other functional space) reclaims an area previously devoted to high school yearbooks and nesting sparrows.
 Optimizing every bit of livable space is especially important now, with some homeowners delaying a move for financial reasons.
 Another plus: Repurposing the space under your roof also avoids many zoning and easement concerns — common chores when adding onto a house.
 Here's some guidance about the cost to finish attic space.

 Attic Renovation Cost: $100,000

-Converting an attic to a bedroom yields a modest return on your investment.
-According to “2015 Remodeling Impact Report" from the NATIONAL ASSOCIATION OF REALTORS®, an attic bedroom conversion that includes a small bath has a national median cost of $65,000 and retains 61% of its value if you should decide to sell your house.
+Converting an attic to a living area yields a healthy return on your investment.
+According to the "Remodeling Impact Report" from the National Association of REALTORS®, an attic living space conversion costs an average $100,000 and returns 75% of its value if you decide to sell your house.

 - Building codes

 4 Cost Considerations When Converting Your Attic to Living Space

 Review Building Codes Before You Convert Your Attic